 • Do not fall into a trap.
 You may say, so what, it is not documented?
 It is so simple; we will document during the development life cycle.
 You will end up spending more time than planned once you dive into process details.
 Many subject matter experts and knowledge workers forget about steps.
 Why? because they perform tasks by rote

-• Performing tasks by rote are normal.
-Inconsistencies are present when a process is not documented.
+• Performing tasks by rote are typical.
+Inconsistencies appear when a process with undocumented processes.

 PROVEN TIP #5 – Educate sensitive support groups

 • Depending on the industry, there could be extra scrutiny placed on the process.
 Cyber Security, Data Privacy, Internal Audit, and Risk Management may need convincing.